 The City of Victoria and the Corporation of the District of Saanich established the Board of Cemetery Trustees of Greater Victoria (“the board”) in 1922.
-Appointments are made to the board by Mayor and Council (three from Victoria and three from Saanich).
+Appointments are made to the Board by Mayor and Council (three from Victoria and three from Saanich).

-The board is responsible for oversight of the development, operation and long-term maintenance of Royal Oak Burial Park (the Burial Park).
-The Burial Park is B.C.’s largest municipal cemetery and provides a wide range of cemetery and cremation goods and services to the greater Victoria community.
-The board is an independent, not for profit corporation and the Burial Park is operated on a 100% user pay operating model and does not receive a taxpayer subsidy from either stakeholder municipality.
+The Board is responsible for oversight of the development, operation and long-term maintenance of Royal Oak Burial Park (the Burial Park).
+The Burial Park is B.C.’s largest municipal cemetery and provides a wide range of cemetery and cremation goods and services to the Greater Victoria community.
+The Board is an independent, not-for-profit corporation.
+The Burial Park is operated on a 100% user pay operating model and does not receive a taxpayer subsidy from either stakeholder municipality.

-Specific knowledge and experience in the following fields are assets sought for the board: labour law and human resources management in a unionized setting, including collective bargaining; financial planning, investment and economics; business management in a highly regulated setting; generally accepted accounting practices and financial reporting; marketing and community engagement, local community demographics and issues.
+Specific knowledge and experience in the following fields are assets sought for the Board: labour law and human resources management in a unionized setting, including collective bargaining; financial planning, investment and economics; business management in a highly regulated setting; generally accepted accounting practices and financial reporting; marketing and community engagement, local community demographics and issues.

-The board meets 8 to 10 times a year.
+The Board meets 8 to 10 times a year.
 Meetings are in the form of a weekday working lunch and normally convene at 11:15 a.m. and conclude not later than 1:30 p.m.
-From time to time extraordinary meetings may be called, but this is a rare occurrence.
-When a vacancy on the board occurs screening of candidates being considered for appointment will take into account the knowledge, skills and abilities of sitting trustees.
+From time to time, extraordinary meetings may be called, but this is a rare occurrence.
+When a vacancy on the Board occurs, screening of candidates being considered for appointment will take into account the knowledge, skills and abilities of sitting trustees.

-NOTE: Persons who are currently working or have worked in any capacity, directly or indirectly, for a death care service provider, corporation or other form of death care organization along with relatives of a sitting trustee or an employee of the Board may be disqualified from appointment.
+NOTE: Persons who are currently working or have worked in any capacity, directly or indirectly, for a death care service provider, corporation or other form of death care organization, along with relatives of a sitting trustee or an employee of the Board, may be disqualified from appointment.

-The board is appointed by and serves at the pleasure of the appointing municipalities.
-The board does not have the authority to refuse an appointment or unreasonably object to a nominated appointee who, in the judgement of the appointing stakeholder, meets the qualifications set out above.
+The Board is appointed by and serves at the pleasure of the appointing municipalities.
+The Board does not have the authority to refuse an appointment or unreasonably object to a nominated appointee who, in the judgement of the appointing stakeholder, meets the qualifications set out above.